Press release

 Marek Rzewuski

 Skilled programmer with passion for computer graphics and photography.
 Running his own business, creating web-pages with focus on speed, security and clean design.
-Common tasks: coding custom solutions, hosting and operations, performance optimization, photography, simple video work, and customer support.
+Common tasks: coding custom solutions, hosting and operations, performance optimization, photography, video work, and customer support.
 Some experience in PCB design and programming using LoRA/WIFI/BLE.

 August Rzewuski